mvgijssel/arel_toolkit/README.md

 Middleware sits between ActiveRecord and the database, it allows you to alter the Arel (the SQL query) before it's send to the database.
 Multiple middlewares are supported by passing the results from a finished middleware to the next.
 Next to the arel object, a context object is used that acts as a intermediate storage between middlewares.

-The middleware works out of the box when using with Rails.
-If using ActiveRecord standalone you need to run the following after setting up the database connection:
+The middleware works out of the box in combination with Rails.
+If using ActiveRecord standalone you need to run the following **after** setting up the database connection:

 ```ruby
 Arel::Middleware::Railtie.insert_postgresql